 • Do not ever throw fireworks at another person.

-First you must set up a spectator area away from the firework’s display.
-80 Feet is the minimum for aerial fireworks.
-But for fountains and wheels, you can be much closer, (12 feet).
+First, you must set up a spectator area away from the fireworks’s display.
+80 feet is the minimum for aerial fireworks.
+But for fountains and wheels, you can be much closer (12 feet).
 So set up your display accordingly.
-If your planning on rocking your crowd with mortars and tubes, and 100 shot repeaters, keep them at the safest distance!
+If you plan on rocking your crowd with mortars, tubes, and 100-shot repeaters, keep them at the safest distance!

 Launch Zone: